-- Staff are aware of the importance of noticing children and being aware of their emotional state. - The whole school uses a 'dyslexia friendly' • and fully inclusive approach to all teaching and learning, where differentiated teaching; tasks and resources support our pupils in achieving desired outcomes to ensure progress. - Pastoral Team are available to support pupils as needed. - The lessons are carefully planned to include clear outcomes and regular progress checks throughout the lesson to ensure all our children are on task and are being challenged to meet their potential. - Different level groupings are identified for each class and our pupils are made aware
+- Staff are aware of the importance of noticing children and being aware of their emotional state. - The whole school uses a 'dyslexia friendly' and fully inclusive approach to all teaching and learning, where differentiated teaching; tasks and resources support our pupils in achieving desired outcomes to ensure progress. - Pastoral Team are available to support pupils as needed. - The lessons are carefully planned to include clear outcomes and regular progress checks throughout the lesson to ensure all our children are on task and are being challenged to meet their potential. - Different level groupings are identified for each class and our pupils are made aware that at least some of the time they will be seated in ability groups. - Learning objectives are displayed and discussed. - Differentiated success criteria are displayed and included on planning. - Our pupil's work is regularly marked in tickled pink (showing success) and green for growth (showing targets) - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it have targeted support, provision and access to quality resources to support independent learning.

-Additional, targeted support and provision

-- All staff are trained to and are encouraged to support the emotional wellbeing and health of pupils.

-- Class teachers and Learning Support Partner share information and lesson plans to ensure that students with SEND have targeted support, provision and access to guality resources to support independent learning.

 - Learning Support Partner/Class Teachers work with small groups to:

-- Ensure understanding;
+- $\circ \quad \text{Ensure understanding} \quad$

-- Facilitate learning;
+- Facilitate learning

-- Foster independence; 0
+- Foster independence

-- Keep students on task; Ο
+- \circ Keep students on task

-- Assess progress; 0
+- o Assess progress

-- Inform future planning;
+- Inform future planning

 - Pupils are supported in the classroom by their teacher and /or LSA and also to have opportunities to work independently.

 - Independent pupil learning is supported by the use of technology for example:

 - Computers

-- Talking tins
+- o Talking tins

+- o iPads

+- Individual targeted questioning is used to scaffolded learning.

+- Special test arrangements (Access arrangements) for Year 6 SATs e.g. readers, additional time, scribes